mlrun/mlrun/docs/install/local-docker.md

 2. MLRun UI (in `http://localhost:8060`)
 3. Nuclio Dashboard/controller (in `http://localhost:8070`)

-after the installation set your client environment to work with the MLRun service, by setting the MLRun path env variable to `MLRUN_DBPATH=http://localhost:8080` or using `.env` files (see [setting client environment](./remote.md)).
+After installing MLRun service, set your client environment to work with the service, by setting the MLRun path env variable to
+`MLRUN_DBPATH=http://localhost:8080` or using `.env` files (see [setting client environment](./remote.md)).

 ## Use MLRun with MLRun Jupyter image

-For the quickest experience with MLRun you can deploy MLRun with a pre integrated Jupyter server loaded with various MLRun examples and ready to go
+For the quickest experience with MLRun you can deploy MLRun with a pre integrated Jupyter server loaded with various ready-to-use MLRun examples.

 Download the {Download}`compose-jupy.yaml<./compose-jupy.yaml>` file and type:
 ````{toggle} view compose-jupy.yaml